- February 23, 2021

 A first-party claim is an insurance claim between the first party (the policyholder) and the second party (the insurance company).
 These claims are contractual and are contingent on the insurance policy's specific language or contract.
 Basically, you're asking your insurance company to pay you for losses that occurred under the cover of their contract.
 Claims can be filed for the following:

 - Medical bills under a specified Medical Payment (Med Pay) policy.

 - Rental coverages if you had to rent a vehicle while yours was being repaired.

 - Towing of the vehicle after the accident.

 Your policy will specify what specifically you're allowed to file a claim for based on your coverage.
 Your insurance company may end up paying up to your policy limits for damages.

-Third-party insurance claims are claims that are filed against someone else’s insurance policy.
-These types of claims usually occur because you’ve been hurt in an accident due to someone else’s negligence, and they have the insurance coverage that covers third party liability.
-Imagine you’re driving on the interstate and someone causes an accident in which you’re injured.
+Third-party insurance claims are claims that are filed against someone else's insurance policy.
+These types of claims usually occur because you've been hurt in an accident due to someone else's negligence, and they have the insurance coverage that covers third-party liability.
+Imagine you're driving on the interstate and someone causes an accident in which you're injured.
 In this case, you would file a third-party insurance claim.
-The most common type of third party insurance claim is liability.
+The most common type of third-party insurance claim is a liability.